mydatastory-dev/projects/_reproducibility/README.txt

-It takes a research system to achieve reproducibility: Designing an integrated precision health research environment
+It takes a research system to achieve reproducibility: Designing an integrated precision health research system

 Notes on Best Practices in Reproducible Research